 Customer experience has been one of the biggest drivers of a high sales figure in the hotel industry.
 While service and customer experience will always remain important in the hospitality space, the inception of online travel agencies have partially made the market a lot more price-sensitive than it initially was.

 Price-sensitivity is in fact something that was brought about by the e-commerce revolution, but it seems like it’s here to stay.
-The emphasis on price in e-commerce is slowly changing and user experience is likely to become a differentiator in the near future.
+The emphasis on price in e-commerce is slowly changing and user experience is likely to become a differentiator shortly.

 The omnipresence of online travel portals means customers are exposed to great deals from your competitor which is practically everyone when it comes to the digital realm.